Archived Blog Entry

 “Finally, we Wesleyans abhor mean-spirited opposition to other religions.
 Instead, we seek to understand and dialogue with those from other religions.
 We dialogue because we want to serve, not obstruct, the Redeemer’s prevenient work.”

-I think Al’s words dovetail nicely with my earlier comments and affirmation of Jesus as the only way.
-Of course, we both could and should say more about these important issues than what I've offered in this blog.
+Of course, we both could and should say more about these important issues than what I’ve offered in this blog.
+But let me simply say that I find the classic Christian view that Jesus is divine and human helpful.

 To the question, “Is Jesus the way?”
 I answer, “Yes!”